quixio/quix-docs/docs/platform/tutorials/quick-start/quick-start.md

 		.write()
 	```

+    This writes data to the output stream in the parameter data format.

-4. Delete the last line of the method
+4. Delete the last line of the method:

 	```python
 	self.output_stream.events.write(data)
 	```

+    This is not longer required as the previous method writes out the data in the parameter format.

 5. Save the file.